 Also, don’t be afraid to get out of Stockholm.
 There are several cute, smaller cities just an hour away, and local trains and buses can get you anywhere.
 I live in Uppsala which is our equivalent of Harvard/Cambridge, and well worth the train commute in my opinion.

 Can you recommend some Swedish brands that cannot be found outside of Sweden?

 Svensk Tenn: our most iconic interior design shop with prices to match.
 They also have a fabulous tea salon should you like to soak in the iconic furniture for a bit longer (make reservations if you'd like to go on the weekend).

 Skultuna: manufacturers of high-class brass objects for over 400 years.

-Cervera (chain store): here you'll find everything you possibly can need to set a beautiful table from cutlery to glasses.
+Cervera (chain store): here you'll find everything you possible can need to set a beautiful table from cutlery to glasses.
 Great place for souvenirs of this sort.
 My top recommendation for finding souvenirs from iconic glass, crystal, and porcelain brands like Orrefors, Kosta Boda, Rörstrand, and Gustavsberg.

 Tiger of Sweden: ladies’ fashion, modern yet traditional and high-quality clothing.